yauhenikh/yauhenikh.github.io/index.md

 ### Stage #2 Coding Practice

-Solutions for theses tasks can be viewed only by the collaborators.
+Solutions for these tasks can be viewed only by the collaborators.

 - Implement DoublyLinkedList&#60;T&#62;
   - [CustomDoublyLinkedList](https://github.com/yauhenikh/CustomCollections/tree/master/CustomDoublyLinkedList) class library project